Falldog/pyconcrete/README.md

 ```
   * need to input your passphrase create secret key for encrypt python script.
   * same passphrase will generate the same secret key
+  * installation will add `pyconcrete.pth` into your `site-packages` for execute `sitecustomize.py` under pyconcrete which will automatic import pyconcrete

 * convert your script to `*.pye`
 ```sh